LeBoldus-Lab/hoboR/docs/_posts/2024-04-05-hobor-calibration.md

 The function `calibrator()` calculates the average difference between multiple data loggers and the first logger in the list, which is used as the reference logger.
 The function estimates the average values for each data logger relative to the reference.

-These differential values can later be used with `correction()` or `calibrate()` to standardize all data loggers to the same baseline.
+These differential values can later be used with `correction()` or `calibrator()` to standardize all data loggers to the same baseline.

 ```R
 calibrationmeans <- calibrator(data, columns= variables, times = times)